seojinpark/DeepPool/README.md

     --addrToBind 127.0.0.1:12347 \
     --be_batch_size=0 \
     --cpp \
-    --logdir /DeepPool/logs
+    --logdir /DeepPool/logs \
+    --hostfile hostfile.txt
 ```

 Once you see "Now, cluster is ready to accept training jobs." you may launch a job in another terminal.
-For example, to run ResNet18 with global batch size 32, run:
+For example, to run ResNet18 with global batch size 32 on a single GPU, run:
 ```
-python examples/resnetImported.py 32
+python examples/resnetImported.py 1 32
 ```

 To view the results of the run, inspect the contents of `logs/cpprt0.out`.
 For more detailed logs, like forward and backward times, look in the `logs/runtime` logs.
 When the job completes, you will see a line similar to the below in `logs/cpprt0.out`.
 ```
-A training job vgg16_8_32_2.0_DP is completed (1800 iters, 13.57 ms/iter, 73.71 iter/s, 0.00 be img/s, 32 globalBatchSize).
+1677704218.374995837 runtime.cpp:222 in poll NOTICE[1]: Removed the completed job.
+Remaining: 0
 ```

-Hitting Ctrl-C should kill the cluster, but if there are ever lingering processes, run
+Hitting Ctrl-C should kill the cluster, but if there are ever lingering processes, run twice
 ```
 pkill runtime
 ```